The Team Handbook

 There's really no other way to put it.
 This book is 'the' handbook for building great teams.
 There is no fluff, no elaborate theories.
-Only practical advice proven to work.
+Only practical advice proved to work.
 Managers and leaders already know how important a team can be and they know how hard it is to build a great one.
-This book has all the tools for building those great teams.
+The Team Handbook has all the tools for building those great teams.

-Full of useful templates and step-by-step guidelines, this a workbook in the best sense of the word.
 There's lots of white space for notes and plenty of worksheets to help keep everything together.
-Each area of team development, team management, and team dynamics is covered in great detail.
+Each area of team development, team management, and team dynamics is covered in great detail

 To build effective teams, it's important first to determine what kind of team is needed.
 Depending on whether it's a department team, special task team, or some other type, these teams may be permanent or temporary.
 A sample of different types of teams provides a good understanding of the differences and how they contribute.